brunocfalcao/larapush/README.md

 php artisan larapush:install-remote
 ```

-At the end, it will generate your command line that you will need to use to install it on your local dev computer.
+At the end, it will generate your command line that you will need to use to install it on your local computer.

+Like this example:
 ```bash
 ALL DONE!